peterv-bentley/evo-data-converters/src/evo/data_converters/README.md

 ### Exporter

-An exporter takes specified Geoscience objects from Evo and converts them to a specified file format on disk.
+An exporter takes specified geoscience objects from Evo and converts them to a specified file format on disk.

 Reversing the pattern of the importer, the main interface of an exporter is the `export_*` function that takes a specified list of Evo objects and a filepath to create the file.